 RELATED: Do Maine Coons like water?

 Dipping paw in water and licking paw

 I have read a lot about cats who like to do this.
 Why should a cat do it?
 There is not definitive answer and I am sure that there is no research on it so I will have a guess.
 Thinking about what a wild cat would do (and that is always a good starting point) licking a small amount of water on a paw that has been dipped in water allows the cat to test it by taste having already smelled it.

 It is probable that having sucked a bit of water off the paw, the cat will then drink from the glass or bowl if satisfied with it.
-In fact the cat will have to do this to drink enough.
+In fact, the cat will have to do this to drink enough.
 Sometimes a cat might simply be playing with water, another legacy of its wild past.
 A number of wild cats like water, the tiger being the best known.
 Playing with water can be entertaining.
 Maine Coons are prone to do this and as they are nearly always full-time indoor cats perhaps they do it because they are under-stimulated.

 Bowl or glass?